LESIA - Observatoire de Paris

 LESIA is at the forefront of scientific advances in all areas where it is involved thanks to: the scientific results obtained from the instrumentation that was designed and produced within the laboratory, in the different research areas of the centre; the use of large national and international funding; the developed simulations and theoretical work.

-LESIA’s scientific activities are classified in five main themes (Star, High Angular Resolution and Astrophysics, Planetology, Plasma Physics and Solar Physics), where it also focuses on fifteen major astrophysical topics, as well as on ten technical areas.
+LESIA’s scientific activities are classified in four main themes (Star, High Angular Resolution and Astrophysics, Heliosphere and Astrophysical Plasmas, Planetology), where it also focuses on fifteen major astrophysical topics, as well as on twelve technical areas.

 Finally, LESIA has many assignments within the astrophysics community (service tasks for the community, institutional responsibilities, teaching) and is largely involved in missions for the spread of scientific culture.